Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/installation/kong-on-kubernetes.md

 ## Step 1.
 Provision a namespace

-To create the secrets for license and Docker registry access, first provision the `kong` namespace:
+To create the license secret, first provision the `kong` namespace:

 {% navtabs %}
 {% navtab kubectl %}